Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 High quality, engaging content is the fuel that successful social media strategies run on.
 That’s why we’re dedicating this chapter to our top social media content ideas.

 Social media content encompasses all of the materials marketers use to attract and engage social media users and persuade them to take a specific action.
-It includes but isn’t limited to images, videos, gifs, drawings, and infographics, which should establish your company’s unique brand and create a connection with your audience.
+It includes but isn’t limited to images, videos, gifs, illustrations, Instagram Stories, and infographics, which should establish your company’s unique brand and create a connection with your audience.

 Here are our top tips for creating shareable content for social media.